 - Make a good connection.
 Find a doctor who knows a lot about the condition.
 A dermatologist is a doctor who specializes in the care of skin.

-- Learn all about it.
-Find out as much as you can about the condition and your treatment options so that you can help decide what steps to take.
+- Learn about your condition.
+Find out as much as you can about vitiligo and your treatment options so that you can help decide what steps to take.

 - Communicate your feelings.
 Let your doctor know if you're feeling depressed.
 He or she can refer you to a mental health provider who specializes in helping people with depression.